catwell/www.warp10.io/reference/functions/function_UNMAP.md

 signature: "{map} UNMAP MARK value0 key0 ... keyN valueN"
 ---

-The `UNMAP` functions deconstructs a map, putting each key/value pair as two elements on the stack on top of a Mark.
+The `UNMAP` function deconstructs a map, putting each key/value pair as two elements on the stack on top of a Mark.
 The last pair contained in the map is the one on top of the stack after the `UNMAP` execution.

 ```
 {map} UNMAP MARK value0 key0 ... keyN valueN